-· pedestrian connector + biking connectors between Ala Moana brad park & Kakaako park.
+ive homeless more jobs. (doing a good job already) but lets do more to get in to take ownersypof somowndings of dignity.
 Grand "Via" across Alamoana for podestriams & bikes to connect well center of park.
 Needs to be at a shallow grade and as wide as a street.

-Retail. restourants / bows/etc or food wagons to eucovrage pau have of Weekand use.
+Retail. restourants / bows/etc or food wagons to encourage pau Ala Noawa brad park & Kakaako park. have of Weekand use.